pivotal-cf/docs-pks/checklist.hbs.md

 It is critical that you confirm that a cluster's resource usage is within the recommended maximum limits before upgrading the cluster.

-VMware Tanzu Kubernetes Grid Integrated Edition upgrades a cluster by upgrading control plane and worker nodes individually.
+{{  vars.product_full }} upgrades a cluster by upgrading control plane and worker nodes individually.
 The upgrade processes a control plane node by redistributing the node's workload, stopping the node, upgrading it and restoring its workload.
 This redistribution of a node's workloads increases the resource usage on the remaining nodes during the upgrade process.